HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ![](assets/standard/image53.png)

-If the Table Structure is Created Table, then after Modify the Global Unique Constraint to Enable status, click Reload and refresh the page, if the prompt as in the figure below appears, it means that unique @@create shall be executed on management port, and check history data of the Unique Constraint Key of the table, and after the return result is unique, the compute node will Auto Create secondary index, only in this way could Global Unique Constraint take effect, for details of this command, please refer to *Distributed Transactional Database HotDB Server [management port Command] Function Manual*:
+If the Table Structure is Created Table, then after Modify the Global Unique Constraint to Enable status, click Reload and refresh the page, if the prompt as in the figure below appears, it means that unique @@create shall be executed on management port, and check history data of the Unique Constraint Key of the table, and after the return result is unique, the compute node will Auto Create secondary index, only in this way could Global Unique Constraint take effect, for details of this command, please refer to [Management Port Command](management-port-command.md) document:

 ![](assets/standard/image54.png)

-2. Use GLOBAL_UNIQUE Syntax in the compute node via ALTER TABLE, enable Global Unique, and similarly, if appearing warning message, it means that it could take effect only after executing unique @@create:
+2. Use GLOBAL_UNIQUE Syntax in the compute node via ALTER TABLE, enable Global Unique, and similarly, if appearing warning message, it means that it could take effect only after executing `unique @@create`:

 ```
 mysql> alter table keevey01 global_unique=1;